akhandpratap18/Facial-Emotion-Detection/README.md

 ## Brief Description of the Project
 Facial Emotion Detection is a critical application of computer vision and deep learning, enabling systems to understand and respond to human emotions.
 This project uses a Convolutional Neural Network (CNN) architecture to classify facial expressions into multiple emotion categories.
 By leveraging the FER-2013 dataset, the system can accurately detect emotions from input images.
 This project serves as a foundation for applications in human-computer interaction, surveillance, and mental health analysis.

----
-Feel free to contribute by submitting pull requests or reporting issues!

-**Author:** Akhand Pratap Singh